-General anti-avoidance provisions empower the Commissioner of Income Tax to disregard part or all of any arrangements or transactions which are deemed to be artificial and/or fictitious and whose purpose is to reduce or eliminate tax payable.
+General anti-avoidance provisions empower the Commissioner of Income Tax to disregard part or all of any arrangements or transactions which are deemed to be artificial and/ or fictitious and whose purpose is to reduce or eliminate tax payable.

-In particular, deductibility of expenses in respect of connected companies, where not on an arm's-length basis (see Section 5 above)), would normally be subject to restrictions and limitations pursuant to the application of general antiavoidance principles.
+In particular, deductibility of expenses in relation to connected companies, where not on an arm's-length basis (see 5.6 Deductions for Payments by Local Affiliates above), would normally be subject to restrictions and limitations pursuant to the application of general anti-avoidance principles.